goshevs/datediff/README.md

 - `step(months = varname2 days = varname3)`: move dates by months and days

 Any variable specified in `step` has to be present in the dataset and has to have valid values.
 Valid values are positive or negative integers.
-Mixed input, e.g. negative months and positive days within an observation, are not supported at this time.
+Mixed input within an observation, e.g. negative months and positive days, is not supported at this time.
 However, it is possible to shift different observations in different directions and by different amounts.

 <br>